Democracy 2.0: What it Might Look Like

 Here is another example of values.
 The renewable design system, Permaculture, is based on three ethics.
 The order determines their priority.

-1. Care for the earth.
+1. Care for Earth.

 2. Care for people.